-- The summary has been prepared from the audited accounts of the syndicate.
+The summary has been prepared from the audited accounts of the syndicate.
+1.

 Syndicate allocated capacity is expressed in US Dollars at the foreign exchange rate at the date the year of account was closed.

-Illustrative personal expenses comprise the managing agent's fee, contributions to the Central Fund, Lloyd's Annual Subscription incurred by a Name writing the illustrative share, irrespective of any minimum charge applicable to the managing agent's fee, and profit commission payable to the managing agent.
-This 3. amount excludes members' agents' fees. - Capacity utilised represents gross premium written net of acquisition costs expressed as a percentage of allocated capacity using business planning foreign - Net capacity utilised represents written premium net of acquisition costs net of reinsurance expressed as a percentage of allocated capacity using business 5. - planning foreign exchange rates.
+2. 3.
+Illustrative personal expenses comprise the managing agent's fee, contributions to the Central Fund and High-Level Stop Loss Scheme in applicable years, Lloyd's Annual Subscription incurred by a Name writing the illustrative share, irrespective of any minimum charge applicable to the managing agent's fee, and profit commission payable to the managing agent.
+This amount excludes members' agents' fees.

+4. Capacity utilised represents gross premium written net of acquisition costs expressed as a percentage of allocated capacity using business planning foreign exchange rates.

+5. Net capacity utilised represents written premium net of acquisition costs net of reinsurance expressed as a percentage of allocated capacity using business planning foreign exchange rates.

-The underwriting profit ratio represents the balance on technical account expressed as a percentage of gross premiums written.
+6. The underwriting profit ratio represents the balance on technical account expressed as a percentage of gross premiums written.